pomerium/documentation/content/docs/get-started/fundamentals/core/self-hosted-pomerium.md

 - [**Build Advanced Routes**](/docs/get-started/fundamentals/advanced-routes)
 - [**Build TCP Routes**](/docs/get-started/fundamentals/tcp-routes)

 Each tutorial builds on the same configuration files.
-In this tutorial, you’ll replace the Hosted Authenticate service with your own self-hosted authenticate service.
+In this tutorial, you'll replace the Hosted Authenticate service with your own self-hosted authenticate service.

 :::